East African Community Regional Force: Departure

-On 30 January 2023 Rwandan officers from the EACRF were expelled by the Congolese army due to a Congolese fighter jet being hit by artillary fire from Rwanda six days ago.
+On 30 January 2023 Rwandan officers from the EACRF were expelled by the Congolese army due to a Congolese fighter jet being hit by artillery fire from Rwanda six days ago.
 The EAC secretary general requested for clarification and considered this action a violation of the EACRF Status of Forces Agreement.
 On October Patrick Muyaya said that the EACRF had to leave the DRC on 3 December due to "lack of satisfactory results on the ground" and "because it has not been able to resolve the problem, notably that of the M23" which was completed in 21 December.
 The EACRFs Major General commander Alphaxard Kiugu claims that it completed its mandate but that there are failures pointing to the armed groups that had returned to areas they had previously vacated, the rise in armed groups that exploited existing gaps, the propaganda against the EACRF and the slow progress of the P-DDRCS.
 The EACRFs mission in the DRC was replaced with the Southern African Development Communities (SADCs) mission in the DRC (SAMIDRC).